A high sensitivity tool for geophysical applications: A geometrically locked Ring Laser Gyroscope: Introduction

-Large frame ring laser gyroscopes (RLG) are the most sensitive absolute angular rotation sensors, they are able to combine the status of art sensitivity with a bandwidth above 100~Hz, long term operation and very large dynamic range.
+Large RLG (with a perimeter of several meters) are capable to measure angular rotations with precision better that a fraction of prad/s, not far from what is necessary for General Relativity tests (about $10^{-14}$~rad/s)\cite{angela2017}.
+They are able to combine the status of art sensitivity with a bandwidth above 100~Hz, long term operation and very large dynamic range.
 The same device can efficiently records extremely low amplitude signals and large shocks.
-They are based on the Sagnac effect that appears as a difference in the optical path between waves propagating in opposite direction in a rotating closed loop.
+RLG are based on the Sagnac effect that appears as a difference in the optical path between waves propagating in opposite direction in a rotating closed loop.
 As a consequence, in a rotating RLG a difference arises between the frequencies emitted by the laser in the two opposite directions (Sagnac frequency).
-For a RLG rigidly connected to the ground, the Earth rotation velocity is by far the dominant component of $\Omega$.
+For a RLG rigidly connected to the ground, the Earth rotation velocity is by far the dominant component of~$\Omega$.

-Eq. (\ref{eq:general}) gives the general relation connecting the Sagnac frequency $f_s $, and the modulus of the local angular rotation rate $\Omega$:
+Eq. (\ref{eq:general}) gives the general relation connecting the Sagnac frequency $f_s $, and the modulus of the local angular rotation rate $\Omega$\cite{RSIUlli}:

 where $A$ is the area enclosed by the optical path, $P$ is the ring perimeter length, $\lambda$ the intracavity laser wavelength, and $\theta$ is the angle between the area vector and the rotational axis.